 The NY Times Film Review by Bosley Crowther (March 17, 1967) said this about Hedren's performance in "Countess":

 "Tippi Hedren is pitifully sallow as his estranged wife."

 Tippi has also recently claimed that Hitchcock blocked her Oscar nomination for "Marnie."
 Here is the list of nominees for Best Actress in 1964: Julie Andrews for "Mary Poppins," Anne Bancroft, Sophia Loren, Debbie Reynolds, and Kim Stanley.
 Based on the awful reviews and poor box office that "Marnie" did, I have a hard time believing that Hitch even needed to say a word to the Academy to dissuade them about leaving Tippi off the list.
 As much as I love "Marnie," I realize that back in 1964, it was viewed as an amateur psychological primer done on the cheap.

 It is sad that most of the people who could (and would) stand up for Hitchcock are now dead.
 Although I have no doubt that Hitchcock exerted a controlling eye on Hedren during the making of "The Birds" and "Marnie," I do severely doubt the necessity for Hedren and Spoto to be so acid-tongued about it some fifty years later.

 Compare these two clips of Tippi and how she talks about Alfred Hitchcock.
 Here she is in 2007:

 Amazing what a difference five years can make.

-To end this post, I'm posting a film that Tippi made back in 1997 called "Mulligans!"; it's a delightful short that is probably the best work she has done outside of Hitchcock:
+If you get a chance, catch the short film that Tippi made back in 1997 called "Mulligans!"; it's delightful and probably the best work she has done outside of Hitchcock.